 In the province of Connacht in Western Ireland, lie the Aran Islands in the mouth of Galway bay.
-These islands have a myth inspiring, rugid and purely North Atlantic landscape.
+These islands have a myth inspiring, rugid and purely North Atlantic landscape with a population spread across three isles of about 1200.
+A good portion of the people speak Gaelic.

 Called “The islands of Saints and Scholars,” the Aran Islands have an unusually high number of historic Christian and Prechristian ruins.
 The islands are a group of three, consisting of Inish Mor, Inis Meain and Inis Oirr.